 - Relationship and Size (Partially interactive)

 - Location (Single symbol)

 When working with the two Counts and Amounts drawing styles, you will need to ensure that the data has been classified in order for it to be supported by the Interactive Legend.
-The last three listed are newly supported as of the June 2019 release.

 When working with the three partially interactive drawing styles, keep in mind that the size portion of the legend will not be interactive, but you will be able to filter the data based on the category or type elements of the legend.